dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 I'm still learning how to use herbs effectively.
 I get herbs like rosemary, thyme, basil, sage, and oregano dried and in bottles.
 Fresh is too much of a pain.
 I heard that hot oil can help get the flavor of herbs out and onto your food.
 I'm not experienced enough of a cook to tell yet.

 Don't be afraid to use oil.
-If your food on the stovetop looks dry, don't be afraid to add more oil.
-Adding that extra pinch of oil won't make you fat.
+If your food on the stovetop looks dry, add more oil.
+That extra pinch of oil won't make you fat.
 I use olive oil and organic butter.
 Butter probably isn't technically an oil, but I cook with it frequently.
 People like cooking with canola oil too.
 I heard vegetable oil is unhealthy.
 Coconut oil is something people go crazy over.
 I'm sure it's great, but I haven't actually cooked with it.
 The extremely healthy people all swear by coconut oil.

 Always have sauces on hand for the times you completely fuck up your food and it tastes awful.
 I have barbecue sauce and tabasco.
 Sometimes my honey comes in handy.
-I mean to find sriracha as well.
+My kitchen is missing sriracha.
 Vinegars are good too, but I don't use them personally.

 # Recovery